HenrikSterner/henriksterner.github.io/index.md

 - machine learning and data mining applied to computational finance with focus on prediction of financial time series and stock prices but also in the context of modelling product prices and sales.
 - computational geometry and computational topology with applications in analysis of markets making informed decisions about investments but also earlier on used for protein structure prediction.
+- didactics of computer science with focus on how to teach and train skills in computational thinking to highschool students.

 I have preveiously been active in the following areas:
 - parallel/distributed algorithms applied in the context of  and cryptography
 - Computability theory and complexity theory

-Most of my coding done in these areas are done in Python, Java, C\# and C++.
+Most of my coding done in these areas are done in Python, Javascript/Typescript, Java, C\# and C/C++.

 ## Contact
 Contact me at [henrik.sterner@gmail.com](henrik.sterner@gmail.com).